MinTimmy/HackMD/Unix/Week3.md

 ## Inode
 ![](https://i.imgur.com/wExJQSL.jpg)
 ### inode
 The inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
 Each inode stores the attributes and disk block locations of the object's data.
-File-system object attributes may include metadata (times of last change, access, modification), as well as owner and permission data.
+File-system object attributes may include metadata (times of last change, access, modification), as well as owner and permission data..
 ### attributes
 * Device ID (this identifies the device containing the file; that is, the scope of uniqueness of the serial number).
 * File serial numbers.